-Residential redevelopment proposals involving the demolition of existing builings will require to comply with the following specific criteria:
+Residential redevelopment proposals involving the demolition of existing buildings will require to comply with the following specific criteria:

 - Demolition and redevelopment of a Listed Building or a building within a Conservation Area will be assessed against appropriate policies in LDP2. - The scale and design of new development should be sympathetic to the scale/mass/height and materials of adjacent buildings and to development within the immediate area.
-It

-- should not significantly breach any existing layout convention such as an established building line or height of adjacent buildings. - Redevelopment proposals should not result in overdevelopment, be out of keeping with, or occupy a significantly greater footprint than the demolished building or of those flanking the site, where this is to the detriment of the visual character of the area or results in other criteria of this policy being unable to be met. - Redevelopment shall not result in increased overlooking of adjoining property or garden ground, either through the formation of habitable side windows or by virtue of the new development extending further into a site beyond the footprint of the demolished building. - Redevelopment shall not be detrimental to the amenity of adjacent properties or garden ground in terms of overshadowing, visual impact or noise and disturbance.
+It should not significantly breach any existing layout convention such as an established building line or height of adjacent buildings. - Redevelopment proposals should not result in overdevelopment, be out of keeping with, or occupy a significantly greater footprint than the demolished building or of those flanking the site, where this is to the detriment of the visual character of the area or results in other criteria of this policy being unable to be met. - Redevelopment shall not result in increased overlooking of adjoining property or garden ground, either through the formation of habitable side windows or by virtue of the new development extending further into a site beyond the footprint of the demolished building. - Redevelopment shall not be detrimental to the amenity of adjacent properties or garden ground in terms of overshadowing, visual impact or noise and disturbance.
 Assessment of the impact of the new development shall have regard to orientation, height, proximity to boundaries and adjacent buildings. - Vehicular access and off-street parking must be satisfactorily achieved and must not present a traffic hazard or create amenity problems for neighbours.
-Parking provision in front or rear gardens should not adversely affect the appearance or character of the street, and the major part of the surface area of the front or rear gardens should remain in use as garden ground.
+Parking provision in front or rear gardens should not adversely affect the appearance or character of the street.